ring-clojure/ring/SPEC.md

 #### on-close

+Called once when the websocket is closed, either via a valid close frame or by an abnormal disconnect of the underlying TCP connection.
-Called once when the websocket is closed.
-Guaranteed to be called, even if an error occurs, so may be used for finalizing/cleanup logic.
+Guaranteed to be called if and only if `on-open` was called, so may be used for finalizing/cleanup logic.
 Takes an integer `code` and a string `reason` as arguments.

 ### 3.3.
 Websocket Sockets